erikj/mtnwest-2014-notes/trip-report.md

-# Trip Report Mountain-West Hackweek 2014
+# Trip Report MountainWest Hackweek 2014

-I had the privilege of attending the [2014 Mountain-West-Hackweek Conference](http://mtnwesthackweek.org/2014) in Salt Lake City, Utah, March 17-21.
+I had the privilege of attending the [2014 MountainWest Hackweek](http://mtnwesthackweek.org/2014) in Salt Lake City, Utah, March 17-21.

-The conference was conducted in an auditorium @ the Salt Lake City Public Library, a beautiful and modern facility, and was composed three separate conferences: a two-days JavaScript conference, a one-day DevOps conference and a two-day Ruby conference.
+Hackweek conducted in an auditorium @ the Salt Lake City Public Library, a beautiful and modern facility, and was composed of three separate conferences: a two-day JavaScript conference, a one-day DevOps conference and a two-day Ruby conference.

 My notes from this conference are available @ https://github.com/erikj/mtnwest-2014-notes.
 Video of presentations should be available @ [Confreaks](http://www.confreaks.com/videos) within a few weeks of the conference.

-## JavaScript
+## MountainWest JavaScript Conference

 The JavaScript Conference covered the contemporary topics on JavaScript: